mkatanski/grunt-produce/README.md

 Path to template file for current target.
 You can use variables in template.
 For more information about variables and its usage go to variables section of this document.

+If the path doesn't exists, module will take this option as a template.

 ----------

 #### options.fileName